 Lease a 2018 BMW 320i

-The 2016 BMW 3 Series is available in sedan and wagon body styles.
-(A hatchback model, the 3 Series Gran Turismo, is reviewed separately, as are the coupe and convertible, which are collectively known as the BMW 4 Series.)
-Sedans come in 320i, 328i, 328d and 340i trim levels.
-All are offered with all-wheel-drive, which BMW calls "xDrive."
-The wagon is available only in 328i xDrive and 328d xDrive trims.
+The 2018 BMW 3 Series is available in sedan and wagon body styles.
+(The 3 Series Gran Turismo hatchback is reviewed separately, as are coupe and convertible models collectively known as the BMW 4 Series.)
+Sedans come in 320i, 328d, 330i, 330e and 340i trim levels with standard rear-wheel drive.
+All-wheel drive (called xDrive) is optional on all but the 330e plug-in hybrid.
+The wagon is available only in 330i xDrive and 328d xDrive trims.

 The 320i is the most affordable way into a 3 Series, but it lacks many standard and optional creature comforts.
 It starts with a turbocharged 2.0-liter four-cylinder engine (180 horsepower, 200 pound-feet of torque) and a choice of a six-speed manual or an eight-speed automatic transmission.
 Standard feature highlights include 17-inch wheels, remote locking and unlocking, push-button start, automatic wipers, dual-zone automatic climate control, premium vinyl upholstery, BMW Assist emergency telematics, Bluetooth connectivity, the iDrive infotainment interface, a 6.5-inch display and a nine-speaker sound system.

 The 330i has a more powerful 2.0-liter engine (248 hp, 258 lb-ft of torque) as well as LED headlights, power-adjustable front sport seats, power-folding and heated side mirrors, auto-dimming mirrors, paddle shifters for automatic transmission-equipped models, driver-seat memory settings and split-folding rear seatbacks.